jawb/Swapper/README.md

 ##What's Swapper:
 Swapper is a **Sublime text 2 plugin** that swap the two characters just before the cursor.

-How many times you wanted to type 'ea' and you end up with 'ae' then you press **backspace** twice, then rewrite that's 4 presses. with Swapper you do that with just one press **f1**.
+How many times you wanted to type 'ea' and you end up with 'ae' then you press **backspace** twice then rewrite, that's 4 presses. with Swapper you do that with just one press **f1**.

 ##How to use it:
   1. From menu **Edit > Swapper**.